Rabbi Jay Weinstein - Spiritual Leader

-As the Rabbi of Congregation Simchat HaLev, he prays that he will inspire his congregants of all ages to be Jews who love Judaism, spirituality, tradition, and have a connection with G-d, the Source of All Life.
+As the Spiritual Leader of Congregation Simchat HaLev, he prays that he will inspire congregants of all ages to be Jews who love Judaism, spirituality, tradition, and have a connection with G-d, the Source of All Life.

 Rabbi Jay brings to his rabbinate and our congregation his experience as a father of seven, of being a nurse, psychotherapist, hospital chaplain and bereavement specialist.

-Rabbi Jay is a member of OHALAH - the Association of Rabbis for Jewish Renewal, The Long Island Board of Rabbis,The National Association of Jewish Chaplains, The Interfaith Clergy Council of Syosset/Woodbury, Long Island Temple Educators and The Jewish Outreach Institute.
+Rabbi Jay received rabbinic ordination from Rabbi Zalman Schacter-Shalomi z"l, and the faculty of the Aleph Rabbinic Seminary.
+He is a member of OHALAH - the Association of Rabbis for Jewish Renewal, The Long Island Board of Rabbis,The National Association of Jewish Chaplains, The Interfaith Clergy Council of Syosset/Woodbury, Long Island Temple Educators and Big Tent Judaism.

-Rabbi Jay is assisted by a caring team of Jewish Professionals:
+Rabbi Jay and Rabbi Jenn are assisted by a caring team of Jewish Professionals:

 Fortuna Southworth - Educator

 Carson Termotto - Teaching Assistant

 About Simchat HaLev